kgpmask/MASK/README.md

 In order to start the server, you will require a credentials.json file - contact your WebDev Team Head for this file, and do NOT share it.
 The only exception to this is the userless flag - it is recommended to use `npm run dev userless` (or `npm run du`) for any page that does not involve a logged-in user.

-Note: Since the college firewall is batshit terrible, you will NOT be able to connect to a remote MongoDB server for user-based testing while on campus.
-In this case, you will have to leverage either the planned user file, a local MongoDB server, or a VPN that allows you access.
+Note (edited): You can now connect to the database even while on WiFi/LAN without a VPN.
+The domain name has been whitelisted.
+The IP address has NOT been whitelisted for direct http/https connections.

 ## Guidelines

-Tabs for indentation, basic JS style guidelines.
+Tabs for indentation, basic JS style guidelines (check `./eslintrc.json` for the full list).
 If you have any questions, post 'em in the WebDev channel.
+If you aren't a member of the society but have queries/reports/suggestions, feel free to use the Issues / Discussions pages on the repository.

 ## Code

 We'll be using nunjucks for rendering pages.
+The database is on a MongoDB server.
 NGINX has been used for server-side traffic direction and pointing.
 Serving is done via express.
 Mocha is used for testing, and ESLint for linting JS.
-SASS is used for CSS, too.
+SASS is used for CSS.

 ## Templates